Custom SQL

 Advanced options:

-• Investigation query: an additional optional SQL query that runs when the SQL Rule is breached.
+• Investigation query: an additional optional SQL query that runs when the Custom SQL monitor is breached.
 Use this to return additional details or rows that will be helpful for investigation of the issue.
 The results of this query are limited to 500 rows.

 Set Threshold